 COMPLETEwhich basically discards the old data in the materialized view table and puts in the new data; the advantage is that the backing SQL query can use any function available but, it will obviously take longer to process

-You now have several methods for creating materialized views in MySQL.
+You now have several methods for creating materialized views in MySQL and MariaDB.

 You can also combine approaches by simplifying the triggers to only mark the materialized view as out of sync and then the scheduled event to only run in case the view is marked as out of sync.